isomerpages/nlb-sure/_read-to-be-sure-volume-2/1a-rtbs02-issue1-gender-equality - v1a.md

 Although there has been progress over the years, the challenges remain with a persistent gap in access to opportunities and empowerment between men and women across the world.

 Gender equality is key to a safer and healthier community, equal and inclusive society, and economic prosperity.
 To achieve this, we need to shift our mindsets, abolish patriarchal values, and empower both men and women.
-While it is encouraging that some companies support policies which incentivise diversity hiring could backfire if handled insensitively: other employees can grow resentful and a woman’s capability or talent when she is hired could be questioned if she is seen as a token diversity dire.